Typical Seminar Workflow

 When choosing Edit Members, a dialog will appear with an option for you to select a new role.

-image shows settings on how to update members
+image shows how to change the role of the members

-Cite this article as: Larissa Kranewitter-Call and Malte Meister: “Typical Seminar Workflow”.
-In: CATMA, published: 16 July 2021, last updated: 07 September 2021, last accessed: <today’s date>, URL: https://catma.de/documentation/roles-and-permissions/typical-seminar-workflow/
+Cite this article as: Larissa Kranewitter-Call, Malte Meister and Alina Klein: “Typical Seminar Workflow”.
+In: CATMA, published: 16 July 2021, last updated: 20 May 2025, last accessed: <today’s date>, URL: https://catma.de/documentation/roles-and-permissions/typical-seminar-workflow/